iamfuckingsuhas/sysdesignnotes/design/adClickAggregator.md

 - we have two phases -
 - one for fast view - stream messages - aggregate - update DB
 - one for accurate realtime / verifying above - log messages to append only - run spark job to validate the count periodically.
+- realtime/as close as to realtime means stream processing